varletjs/varlet/packages/varlet-ui/src/action-sheet/docs/en-US.md

 ### Disable Close On Click Action

 Passing in `CloseOnClickAction` disallows the action of `ActionSheet` closing automatically when the option is selected.
 The user can select the action multiple times.
-Because `Promise` is only resolved once, it is recommended to use `onSelect` to listen for the action of the user
+Because `Promise` is only resolved once, it is recommended to use `onSelect` to listen for the action of the user.

 ```html
 <script setup>